 Before students leave your class, ask them to quickly jot down what they’ve learned on a sticky note (or answer another reflection question).
 Or save a tree and use collaboration software like Span™ Workspace instead.
 Students can pull out their phones or laptops to quickly add ideas to a shared digital canvas, which they can access anytime.

 Sometimes reflection comes from teasing out the ties between coursework and “real life.”
 Ask students to choose a famous quote and explain why it connects to a concept from class.
 They could also choose a song, a piece of art, a brand – anything that gets them thinking deeper and reveals a bit more about their passions and interests.

 11. Take reflection breaks

 Reflection can’t be forced, but it is a habit that can be instilled.
-Build reflective practice by stopping work periodically and encouraging students to record their thoughts.
-Eventually, students will start to reflect on their own, without teacher direction.
+Build reflective practice by stopping work periodically and encouraging students to record their thoughts about what they’ve learned.
+You can boost the reflection by having students share their thoughts with a peer.
+Eventually, students will start to reflect on their own, without your direction.

 13. Incorporate revision into assessment

 Some of the best opportunities for reflection occur during the assessment process.
 Rather than having students submit work for a grade and then promptly forget about it, try giving them descriptive feedback instead and let them resubmit until they achieve mastery.

 Take inspiration from design thinking (championed by Stanford’s dSchool) and create more meaningful opportunities for reflection.
 The end stages of the process – prototyping and testing – are particularly helpful.
 Design thinking is often associated with creating something concrete, like an app, but any project could benefit from a design-focused lens.
 Here’s how Macromedia University does it.